Dr. Dess is an Associate Professor in the Department of Radiation Oncology at the University of Michigan.

-Dr. Dess has published extensively in peer-reviewed journals on the topics of prostate, lung and breast cancer.
-His guiding principle is to deliver the right treatment to the right patient at the right time.
-To that end, he has worked with a rich network of collaborators to create novel prognostic models to characterize prostate cancer disease aggressiveness, to analyze racial outcomes differences and settings in which disparities are minimized, and to advance more convenient forms of treatment including stereotactic body radiation therapy (SBRT) and characterize long-term quality of life post-treatment.
+Dr. Dess is a clinical and translational researcher focused on genitourinary malignancy.
+He has worked with a global network of collaborators to create novel prognostic models to characterize prostate cancer disease aggressiveness, to identify novel prognostic and predictive biomarkers, to analyze racial outcomes differences and settings in which disparities are minimized, and to advance more convenient forms of treatment including stereotactic body radiation therapy (SBRT) and high-dose rate brachytherapy (HDR).
 He is interested in maximizing efficacy, minimizing burden, and understanding the long-term toxicity risks of treatment.
+His work has been published high profile in peer-reviewed journals including the New England Journal of Medicine, Journal of Clinical Oncology, and JAMA Oncology.

 Dr. Dess also serves as the co-lead for prostate cancer within the Michigan Radiation Oncology Quality Consortium (MROQC) where he works to improve state-wide care.